serpient/google-books-api/README.md

 ![gif](http://g.recordit.co/HzvDCcOXoD.gif)
-# Google Books API Project for 8th Light
+# Google Books API Project

 ## Project Requirements
 - Create an application that allows you to use the Google Books API to search for books